discordeno/discordeno/docs/content/stepbystep/createcommand.md

 > **Note:** The command above uses translations which we will cover in depth in a later section of this guide.

-Once you are ready, let's proceed to making our inhibitors.
+Once you are ready, let's proceed to making our events.